MRdima98/assignment/README.md

 For the sake of simplicity the folder was saved inside the same project as "Frontend".
 Make sure to have ``ng`` and ``npm``
-(or any package manager).
-The install the npm packages with
+(or any other package manager) then enter the Frontend folder.
+In my case to update the folder using npm:
 ```
 npm install
 ```